 Headquartered in the former Curtis Elementary School, the museum serves as a research center for the study of African American culture and life and as lead sponsor of the Florida African American Heritage Celebration.
 727-499-8067

 Constructed in 1913, the historic Gothic Revival style building is located on the site of the original church built in 1896 for the Mount Olive AME parishioners.
 727-443-2142, mtolivechurch1.org

-Heritage Village is a 21-acre living history museum and village that includes 28 historic structures.
+Heritage Village in Largo is a 21-acre living history museum and village that includes 28 historic structures.
 Of special interest is the Union Academy building which stood on the grounds of the 1915 Union Academy in Tarpon Springs, one of the first “Negro schools” established in Pinellas County.
 The Sulphur Springs Depot is a 1924 wood-frame railroad depot typical of rural stations in the south that required separate facilities for white and “colored” passengers during segregation.
 The Pinellas County Historical Museum archives and library contain collections pertaining to local African American history.
 The museum is open by appointment only.
-For more information, call 727-582-2123 or visit pinellascounty.org/heritage.
+For more information about Heritage Village in Largo, call 727-582-2123 or visit pinellascounty.org/heritage.

 Dr. Carter G. Woodson African American Museum